skycoin/pyskycoin/docker/images/dev-cli/README.md

     vim
 ```

-## How to use docker in docker image
+## How to use Docker in Docker image

 ### Start a daemon instance